pvn25/CategDupsRepo/README.md

 - Pet Registration (PETREG)

-Run the downstream benchmark with different settings:
+Run the downstream benchmark with different configuration settings.
+Use shorthand notations for model, encoding, data files from above.

 1. On specific dataset from our curated set of data files, and a specific model and encoding scheme:
 ```